Who?

 Me?

-I am a photographer from West Sussex, currently based in London, specialising in shooting black and white film, with a particular focus on compositions and approaches that compliment the grand traditions of landscape photography without using traditional grand scales.
+I am a photographer from West Sussex, currently based in London, specialising in shooting black and white film, working across landscape photography, live music photography and many subjects in between.

 After decades of shooting only casually, focussing instead on work in video production and numerous disconnected professions, I chose to wipe the slate clean and re-learn photography from scratch, beginning in late 2019.
 As such, the collections below demonstrate the best of my black and white photography from 2019 to the present.